Maple Leaf (train): Equipment

 Most Maple Leaf trains consist of five or six cars hauled by a locomotive.

-The passenger cars are the Amfleet series built by the Budd Company in the mid 1970s to early-1980s.
-Most trains include an Amfleet club car which has a combination of Business Class seating with a Café (food service/lounge) and four or five Coach Class cars.
+The passenger cars are the Amfleet series built by the Budd Company between the mid-1970s to early-1980s.
+Most trains include an Amfleet club car, which has a combination of Business Class seating with a Café (food service/lounge) and four or five Coach Class cars.

 Between New York City and Albany–Rensselaer, trains are pulled by a GE Genesis P32AC-DM dual-mode diesel locomotive at speeds up to 110 mph.
 The locomotives operate on third rail electric power in Penn Station and the Empire Connection tunnel and on diesel power for the rest of the route.
-Between Albany–Rensselaer and Toronto, traditional diesel-only GE Genesis P42DC locomotives are used.
+Between Albany–Rensselaer and Toronto, traditional diesel-only GE Genesis P42DC locomotives are used, although the P32AC-DM locomotive may occasionally stay on the train all the way to Toronto.

 In the coming years all equipment will be replaced with Amtrak Airo trainsets, the railroad's branding of its combination of Siemens Venture passenger cars and a Siemens Charger diesel-electric locomotive.
 The trainsets for the Maple Leaf will have six passenger cars, which will include a cab control car food service area and a mix of 2x2 Coach Class and 2x1 Business Class seating.
 The car closest to the locomotive will have batteries to supply electricity to traction motors in the locomotive when operating in Penn Station and the Empire Connection tunnel, eliminating the need for third rail propulsion.
-The arrangement will eliminate the time-consuming locomotive change Albany–Rensselaer.
+The arrangement will eliminate the time-consuming locomotive change at Albany–Rensselaer.